DanielYuki/FirstFlutterAPP/README.md

 - For example, the body for this example consists of a Center widget containing a Text child widget.
 The Center widget aligns its widget subtree to the center of the screen.
 - Stateless widgets are immutable, meaning that their properties can’t change — all values are final.
 - Stateful widgets maintain state that might change during the lifetime of the widget.
 Implementing a stateful widget requires at least two classes:
-  - 1) a StatefulWidget class that creates an instance of
+  - a StatefulWidget class that creates an instance of
-  - 2) a State class.
+  - a State class.
+- calling setState() triggers a call to the build() method for the State object, resulting in an update to the UI.